News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Methodology

-Topic distribution is analysed through LDA model, with the objective to obtain a probabilistic estimation of the belonging of each news article to a specific topic.
-LDA is a classical unsupervised topic model that mimics human writing by assuming a text-generation process.
-The LDA model assists in extracting several topics from mass texts and gives the probability distribution of each text under these topics.
-Based on this, the average topic probability distribution for all daily news is easily obtained.
-The probability value under each topic reflects how widespread the daily news is on that topic and is a noteworthy feature.
-According to the topic number selection method in \cite{li2022exploring}, we set the ideal number of topics as $\kappa$ and obtained $\kappa_T=87$, $\kappa_D=100$, $\kappa_B=69$ for each text type.
+\textbf{Topic distribution} is analyzed using Latent Dirichlet Allocation (LDA) to obtain a probabilistic estimation that each piece of news belongs to a specific topic \cite{blei2003latent}.
+The daily topic distribution is obtained by averaging the topic probability for all the news during one day, and the probability value under each topic reflects how widespread the daily news is.